South Africa's Cybercrimes Bill, 2017 - One Step Closer.

 searches and seizures by the South African Police Service or an authorised investigator.

 Concerns still exist relating to the capacity of the South African Police Service and whether they will be an effective law enforcement agency.
 Cybercrime requires a more profound skills set to prevent and investigate cybercrime.
-With the Protection of Personal Information Act 2013, and this Bill coming into effect this month, private sector institutions and governmental agencies will still have to work together to strengthen their fight against cybercrime.
+With the Protection of Personal Information Act 2013 having come into effect, and this Bill on its way, private sector institutions and governmental agencies will still have to work together to strengthen their fight against cybercrime.